radiobenzene/ImageMatting/Python/README.md

 # Quality Metrics

 # Testing
+The testing of this application has been divided into 4 blocks.
 ## Unit Tests
+* Testing if the image file from the path loader is an image object
+* Testing if the trimap file from the path loader is an image object
+* Testing if the size of the image and the trimap are of the same size
+* Testing the correct conversion of the data type to double
+* Testing the correct normalization of the data type to double
+* Testing the shape of the Gaussian weighting kernel
+* Testing the normalization of the kernel, i.e. the sum should be around 1
+* Testing the `Node` function to check if the shape of the result matches the shape of the input
+* Testing the `Shape` function of the `Node` class
+* Testing the clustering algorithm with a large variance
+* Testing the function `split` as part of the class `Node`
 ## E2E Tests
+* The E2E test was designed in such that the user can select the image and trimap using an interface.
+To save the result with a new composite image, the user can select `save` to save the images
 ## Stress Tests
 ## Integration Tests
+* Testing the Source Image Loader
+* Testing the Trimap Path Loader
+* Testing the number of channels in the source image - should be 3 (RGB)
+* Testing the number of channels in the source trimap - should be 1 channel (Grayscale)
+* Testing the `display()` function
+* Testing if the displayed image matches the input image
+* Testing the clustering algorithm on a normal variances
 ## UAT Tests

 # Acknowledgments